2nd year residents

 | || || |

 Hi All!
-My name is Matt Ducey and I'm one of the interns here at Wake Forest.
+My name is Matt Ducey and I'm one of the second year residents here at Wake Forest.
 I've been a "New Englander" my whole life growing up on Cape Cod.
 I spent my college years in lovely Providence, RI at Providence College (Go Friars!
 Have to get in the obligatory shout out…).
 I stayed in New England to get my medical degree at UMASS Medical School.
 During medical school I met my wife, Catherine, who lived in Nashville (long story involving a cruise) and decided to pursue a residency in a location that would keep me on the East Coast, and her warm and in the south.
 This led us to look in North Carolina.
 I interviewed all around the state but knew right away that Wake was the perfect fit for me.
 The biggest thing for me was the residents and their interactions.
 They all seem to be so happy and genuinely enjoy spending time with each other.
 That, in addition to a strong overall program made my decision easy.

-My interests outside of medicine include sports, (mainly basketball, tennis, and volleyball) as well as food, musical theatre, and reading.
+My interests outside of medicine include sports, (mainly basketball, tennis, and volleyball) as well as food, musical theatre and reading.
 I look forward to meeting all of you during the interview season and am always available to answer any questions you may have!

 | || ||Garett Franklin, MD|